Finnish Timed Text Style Guide

 Subtitle 1 Odotin innolla,

 Subtitle 2 että näkisin sinut taas.

-- In the case of a pause, if the sentence continues in the next subtitle, please use the same treatment as continuous subtitles.
+- In the case of a pause (2 seconds or more), if the sentence continues in the next subtitle, please use the same treatment as continuous subtitles.
 Do not use ellipsis.

 - Use ellipses to indicate an abrupt interruption or trail off, i.e. if the sentence does not continue in the next subtitle.

 Subtitle 1 -Olin sanomassa…

 - Use ellipsis without a space to indicate that a subtitle is starting mid-sentence

 - Speaker's title: only translate the title.
 Do not include the speaker's name, company name or character name as these are redundant.